University of North Texas at Dallas: Leadership and institutional development (2010-present)

 In 2023, the university broke ground on a $100 million STEM facility, designed to expand instruction and research in science, technology, engineering, and mathematics.
 The building is scheduled for completion in 2025.

 During this period, UNT Dallas expanded its academic offerings, student services, and physical campus, and added several support programs and facilities intended to serve a growing and diverse student population.
 As of 2025, the university offers 22 undergraduate program, 8 graduate programs, and one professional degree (Juris Doctor).
+In March 2026, the university announced that tuition would be free for students in families that earn less than $100,000 per year.

 Schools and College of Law

 University of North Texas at Dallas College of Law

 The UNT Dallas College of Law is the only public law school in Dallas and is fully accredited by the American Bar Association (ABA).
 Founded in 2014, the college initially operated in the historic Titche-Goettinger Building before relocating to its permanent home at 106 S. Harwood St. in downtown Dallas.

 School of Behavioral Health and Human Services

 The School of Behavioral Health and Human Services offers educational programs that focus on human development in social, counseling, mental health, and child and family services.